 A trek to Namrung via Prok village will be noteworthy, especially in cultural practices in high mountains.
 You will be trekking across the Budhi Gandaki River and ascending a bridge, followed by a walk through a lush green forest.
 Walk past the quaint village and enjoy the mountain view on your way to Prok village.

 The village of Prok is dominated by Bhotias, an indigenous community in the mountain that shares cultural similarities with Tibetan Buddhists.
 The village is untouched by modernization, and they practice the same tradition as their forefathers.
 Prok village also offers a gorgeous view of the Siringi Himal.
 Continue your trek across the Budi Gandaki river and walk past many gompas to Namrung village.
 The trekking trail passes through the dense forest followed by a narrow gorge before you reach the village.

 Overnight in Namrung village.

-Savor the astounding views of mountains like Siring Himal, Ganesh Himal and Himal Chuli before leaving for Sama Gaon.
+Savor the great mountains like Siring Himal, Ganesh Himal, and Himal Chuli before leaving for Sama Gaon.
 You will be walking through the forest and trekking past quaint mountain villages before you enjoy the closer view of Simnang Himal and Ganesh Himal.
-Further, you will be trekking past villages of Sho, Lho and Shayala before reaching Sama Gaon.
+Further, you will be trekking past villages of Sho, Lho, and Shayala before reaching Sama Gaon.

-It is a scenic walk and you will get to enjoy the view of different mountains from a different viewpoint.
+It is a scenic walk, and you will enjoy the view of different mountains from a different viewpoint.
 The village of Lho rewards you with the unparalleled views of Manaslu.
-Pay a visit to Rimbum Gompa, a large Buddhist monastery of Lho village, which dominates the skyline of the village.
+Pay a visit to Rimbum Gompa, a large Buddhist monastery of Lho village, which dominates the village's skyline.
 You will be visiting Shyala village nested in the lap of the mountain.
-Shyala is surrounded by tall mountains like Himal Chuli, Peak 29, Manaslu and others.
+Shyala is surrounded by tall mountains like Himal Chuli, Peak 29, Manaslu, and others.

 Overnight in Sama Gaon.